apache/mesos/docs/high-availability-framework-guide.md

     * Note that the correctness of this technique depends on the fact that messaging between the scheduler and the master is ordered.

+* The `TASK_KILLING` state is optional and is intended to indicate that the request to kill the task has been received by the executor, but the task has not yet been killed.
+This is useful for tasks that require some time to terminate gracefully.
+Executors must not generate this state unless the framework has the `TASK_KILLING_STATE` framework capability.

 * There are several terminal states:

   * `TASK_FINISHED` is used when a task completes successfully.